-Generates FME features from the results of a SQL query executed once against a database.
+Generates FME features and/or schemas from the results of a SQL query executed against a database.
 One FME feature is created for each row of the results of the SQL query.

 - Extract database records as FME features according to a SQL statement

 The SQLCreator executes a SQL statement against a database.
 It has no input ports, and so (unlike the SQLExecutor) is not reliant on incoming features to trigger the statement - rather, the query is run one time only.

 SQL statements are constructed within the transformer, using the appropriate syntax for the database in use.
 Spatial queries are supported if the database supports spatial predicates.

 One feature is output for each row of the query results, via the Result port.

 A single schema feature may also be produced if supported by the database.